 - Able to pass DCS background checks and obtain Level 1 Fingerprint Clearance Card

 - Commitment to being a Mentor for 12 months and visiting with Mentee a minimum of 4 hours per month

-- Complete Application and in-person interview
+- Complete in-person interview

 - Background checks and Mentor Training